mauricechouam/s-technical-curriculum-public-maste/async-content/4-data-structures.md

 [Back to Contents](https://github.com/coding-boot-camp/cs-technical-curriculum/tree/master/async-content)

-# Lesson Two: Data Structures
+# Lesson Four: Data Structures

 In addition to the data structures we’ve already encountered, computer scientists have designed a few other interesting data types, which occasionally come in useful.
 We’ll cover these, less commonly used data structures here.